Calistus-design/MICROSOFT-MOVIE-STUDIO-INSIGHT/README.md

 - Merged and cleaned all relevant tables for analysis.

 ## Exploratory Data Analysis (EDA)
 1. Genre vs. Performance
 ### Research Question:
 - Can average rating be used as an indicator of film performance?

 ### Hypotheses:

-H0: No significant difference exists between genres and average ratings.
+- H0: No significant difference exists between genres and average ratings.

-H1: A significant difference exists between genres and average ratings.
+- H1: A significant difference exists between genres and average ratings.

 ### Visualizations:

-Bar plot of average rating by genre
+- Bar plot of average rating by genre

-Bar plot of average worldwide gross by genre
+- Bar plot of average worldwide gross by genre

 ### ANOVA test to assess significance

- Director, Writer, and Actor Influence
+ **Director, Writer, and Actor Influence**
 ### Steps:

-Calculated number of movies each director has made (experience count)
+- Calculated number of movies each director has made (experience count)

-Mapped experience to names
+- Mapped experience to names

-Filtered data to top 10 genres for focused analysis
+- Filtered data to top 10 genres for focused analysis

 ### Visualizations:

-Bar plots of average rating by director (top 10 genres)
+- Bar plots of average rating by director (top 10 genres)

-Bar plots of average rating by actor (top 10 genres)
+- Bar plots of average rating by actor (top 10 genres)

 2. Budget vs. Movie Performance
 ### Hypotheses:

-H0: No association exists between production budget and worldwide revenue.
+- H0: No association exists between production budget and worldwide revenue.

-H1: A significant association exists between production budget and worldwide revenue.
+- H1: A significant association exists between production budget and worldwide revenue.

 ##3 Statistical Tests & Visuals:

-Pearson correlation between budget and gross
+- Pearson correlation between budget and gross

-Chi-squared test on binned budget/gross categories
+- Chi-squared test on binned budget/gross categories

-Heatmap showing the relationship between budget and gross
+- Heatmap showing the relationship between budget and gross

 ### Additional Visuals
-Distribution plots of production budgets and worldwide gross
+- Distribution plots of production budgets and worldwide gross

-Binned budget and gross categories with corresponding bar plots
+- Binned budget and gross categories with corresponding bar plots

+## Conclusion

+## Recommendations